Oranges Are Not the Only Fruit: Plot

+Eventually, she moves to the city to work in a mental hospital.
+After an unspecified time, Jeanette returns home one winter to see her mother, whose behaviour indicates that she has become more tolerant of Jeanette's lifestyle, though they do not discuss it.
+Her mother is still a devout believer, listening to the missionary reports on the radio system with her usual fervour, but her Society for the Lost has been shaken by corruption.

 Literary allusions in the novel

 The novel is divided into eight sections, each of which is named after one of the first eight books of the Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy, Joshua, Judges, and Ruth.)
 Each chapter often contains references and allusions to their corresponding book in the Bible.

 The novel contains references to numerous literary works, historical figures and aspects of popular culture: